 Eat less, exercise more

-As you’ve likely already read on DietDoctor, eating less and exercising more is not a strategy that works long term.
+As you’ve likely already read on DietDoctor, eating less and exercising more is not a strategy that works long term for most people.
 Counting calories is annoying and can rapidly make anyone become obsessive.
 Exercising for hours every day while trying to ignore your hunger can only last so long before you give up this masochistic and time-consuming approach.
 It’s useless suffering.
 Exercising is good for all kinds of reasons.
 But it’s not great for losing weight.

 It’s a fallacy anyway.
 A simplistic, close-minded and ancient way of thinking.
 Because a calorie isn’t just a calorie.
 You can’t just create a negative caloric balance, and lose weight a little more every day until you reach a healthy weight.
 If it was that simple, we would all do it.
 There wouldn’t be an obesity epidemic worldwide.
 Not many people enjoy being overweight.
 Not many people are overweight on purpose.